 Health and wellness or community centers

-Your doctor is able to determine which therapy you would benefit from and will refer you as needed.
-Oftentimes individuals are referred to both therapies and can participate in them concurrently.
+Your doctor can determine which therapy you would benefit from and refer you as needed.
+Frequently individuals are referred to both disciplines and can participate in them concurrently.
 Sometimes, an individual might start with PT and end with OT.

-Either way, it is important to note the distinct difference between occupational therapy and physical therapy and how the two professions complement each other.
+Either way, it is essential to note the distinct difference between occupational therapy and physical therapy and how the two professions complement each other.